MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-dockerextension.md

 ## Next steps

 You may wish to [configure the Docker daemon TCP port](https://docs.docker.com/engine/reference/commandline/dockerd/#/bind-docker-to-another-hostport-or-a-unix-socket), understand [Docker security](https://docs.docker.com/engine/security/security/), or deploy containers using [Docker Compose](https://docs.docker.com/compose/overview/).
-For more information on the Azure Docker VM Extension itself, see the GitHub project](https://github.com/Azure/azure-docker-extension/).
+For more information on the Azure Docker VM Extension itself, see the [GitHub project](https://github.com/Azure/azure-docker-extension/).

-Read more information about the additional deployment options:
+Read more information about the additional Docker deployment options in Azure:

 - [Use Docker Machine with the Azure driver](./virtual-machines-linux-docker-machine.md)
 - [Get Started with Docker and Compose to define and run a multi-container application on an Azure virtual machine](virtual-machines-linux-docker-compose-quickstart.md).